Coneriys/apache4/docs/content/reference/install-configuration/tls/certificate-resolvers/acme.md

 ??? warning "Multiple DNS challenge"

-      Multiple DNS challenge provider are not supported with Traefik, but you can use CNAME to handle that.
+      Multiple DNS challenge provider are not supported with apache4, but you can use CNAME to handle that.
       For example, if you have `example.org` (account foo) and `example.com` (account bar) you can create a CNAME on `example.org` called `_acme-challenge.example.org` pointing to `challenge.example.com`.
       This way, you can obtain certificates for `example.com` with the foo account.